amuzetnoM/cthulu/docs/README.md

 **Built with focus on safety, testability, and production readiness.**

-*Cthulhu v5.0.1 - Complete.
+*Cthulu v5.0.1 - Complete.
 Production-ready autonomous trading with comprehensive strategy selection, advanced indicators, and enterprise-grade architecture.*